13 and , translated from Dutch by the author.

 The value of the money (in the non-monetary sense of the word) remains the same (in the bank vault, they were also valuable), but the amount of money in the monetary sense, the money supply, has changed because banknotes moved into the hands of the public.

 This is a clear illustration of my statement that money creation makes nobody any richer.
-Money creation is real, but is a consequence of the monetary definition (which is what it is for good reason) of money.
+Money creation is real, but is a consequence of the monetary definition (which is what it is for a reason) of money.

 The electronic equivalent of a loan that is withdrawn immediately, is that the borrower requests to transfer the money to a different bank right away, in order to pay for something or to put it in an account at that bank and leave it there.